 We will explore the history and culture of this area by visiting museums and historical sites both in Cusco and in the nearby Sacred Valley.
 Please note that we will no longer be visiting Machu Picchu due to it’s decreased accessibility and overcrowding.
 If it is important to you to see this site, Shamanic Voyages will be happy to make arrangements for you to visit before or after our scheduled trip.
 We plan to also visit our friends in Patabamba, a traditional agricultural community located above the Sacred Valley, known for its beautiful textiles.
 Our shamanic work will be held in some of the most incredibly beautiful surroundings that have hosted ceremony and ritual since ancient times.

 While in the Cusco area, our dear friend Lilia will once again be joining us as interpreter.
 She will translate from both Spanish and the local Quechua languages and share her deep cultural knowledge of the area as well.
 A trip to Cusco wouldn’t be the same without her!

-The one new addition to this trip that I hope to include will be a visit to Tiahuanaco, Bolivia.
+The one new addition to this trip will be a visit to Tiahuanaco, Bolivia.
 The incredible stonework of this area is legendary and I look forward to making this the latest addition to our South American itinerary.
 Juan Carlos, our Bolivian guide, whose expert knowledge of Bolivia is always an asset, will be joining our group while in that country to ensure that we have access to the best information available about the sites we will be visiting.
-And if past experience is any guide, having Hermo, Berta and Juan Carlos with us will ensure good humor and fun as well as learning.
+And if past experience is any guide, having Hermo, Berta and Juan Carlos with us will ensure good humor and fun as well as learning and ceremony.